predrag3141/pslq_vs_lwe/README.md

 The code in this repository is a single file, PSLQ_vs_LWE.py.
 It defines small _n_ and _m_, and generates _v_ as described above.
 To run this, install [Python](https://www.python.org/downloads) and [mpmath](https://mpmath.org/doc/current/setup.html) if you haven't already.

 Below is the output of a successful run.
 It was one output amongst those of many unsuccessful runs.
-The unsuccesful runs went awry for the reasons in the bullet list under "What can go wrong" in the section, "Deriving a Private Key With PSLQ".
+The unsuccesful runs went awry for the reasons in the bullet list under "What can go wrong" in the section, "Calling PSLQ".

 Output of a successful run:
 ```